 - Laundry facilities will be available to you.
 Pack practically so that you have enough clothes to hold you over if you need to wait a day or two before washing.
 There are Internet cafes all over Italy, though in small villages you may not find access.
 If you are staying with a host family they may have the Internet at home.
 It is important that you ask permission before using the computer and Internet and not stay on it for long periods of time at a cost to the family.

 - Unfortunately, ACLE does not pay for flights to Italy.
 It is your responsibility to arrange and pay for your own transportation.

 - If you come from a European Union country, you must provide a scan of your EHIC Card.
-If you are from a non-European Union country, you must have your own travel insurance policy that covers you while you are abroad for health and accidents, and you must provide proof of it.
-ACLE’s insurance policy covers you for accidents related to camp activities that occur during camp hours.
+If you are from a non-European Union country, you should have your own travel insurance policy that covers you while you are abroad for health and accidents, and you should provide proof of it.
+ACLE’s insurance policy covers you for accidents related to camp activities that occur during camp hours, but for incidences that occur outside of camps you will need to have your own policy.
 You may also want to take out an insurance policy that covers you in cases of lost or stolen items and flight cancellation.
 (If you are planning to purchase insurance upon being accepted into the programme, please stipulate this on your application.)
 ACLE also strongly recommends that you take out insurance against theft or loss of personal possessions.You may be interested in the travel insurance offered by World Nomads (www.worldnomads.com).

 - Yes, duty of care is high in Italy, and the children need to be looked after AT ALL TIMES!
 If you need to take a break, go to the restroom, or have a cigarette, you will need to ensure that other tutors are supervising your children.
 At the first camp meeting, it is helpful that you set up a rotation system so that all of the tutors can have a break.